joenba7/joenba7.github.io/docs/posts/introduction-to-tmux.md

 Without going into much further detail, I recommend reading [this post on superuser.com](https://superuser.com/questions/236158/tmux-vs-screen), which lists several differences.

-So now you have a bit of information about it, let's get cracking using it.
+So now that you have a bit of information about it, let's get cracking using it.

 ## Using tmux

-Using **tmux** isn't difficult, and it has a lot of other functions that what I mention here, but this is the main way that **I** use it.
+Using **tmux** isn't difficult, and it has a lot of other functions than what I mention here, but this is the main way that **I** use it.